project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/6-things-we-accomplished-in-2020.md

 ---
-title: 6 things we accomplished in 2020
+title: 6 Things We Accomplished In 2020
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-12-30)